VaibhavGuptaIIITD/Creativity_CoSY_Lab/README_ProteinFoldPrototype.md

 ### Intuition and Rationale

-The pLDDT score reflects the model’s confidence in the predicted position of each residue.
-By weighting the positional error by these scores and taking the inverse, the term rewards conformations that are closer to the true structure, especially in high-confidence regions.
-This term is useful when high-quality experimental data or predictions are available for comparison.
+The pLDDT score indicates the confidence in the predicted positions of residues.
+By weighting the positional error with pLDDT and taking the inverse, this term rewards conformations that are closer to the true structure, especially in high-confidence regions.
+It helps ensure that the agent focuses on achieving high accuracy where it matters most.

 ---